 Second, Rogers was late to the game.
 Netflix had been in Canada for 5 years already and built up a large loyal customer base already.
 Don’t kid yourself the folks at Rogers knew about Netflix long before they launched in Canada and could have saved themselves a lot of time and money if they had been first to market and launched Shomi before Netflix came to Canada or even within that first year Netflix launched here.

 Lastly Rogers had a PR problem.
 No matter how many commercials and print ads they deploy to try and bolster their image consumers do not look at Rogers favourably for the most part.
-Consumers want competition and choice and Rogers was essentially copying Netflix’s model but didn’t have the same brand likability that Netflix had built up.
+Consumers want competition and choice and Rogers was essentially copying Netflix’s model but didn’t have the same brand likability that Netflix had already built up.

 Rogers rushed to get a product to market and as such it showed.
 Most people were upset about how a lot of the content they knew was available on Netflix in other regions like the US wasn’t available in Canada especially when it was Rogers and Shaw that held the rights to that content and didn't make it available on their own streaming service.
 Rather than try and truly distinguish themselves from Netflix, Rogers made a half ass effort because of the fear of cannibalisation of their own cable business.